ddyjis/notes.tonyli.dev/pages/plain-text-accounting/group-transactions-with-embedding-api.md

 ---
-title: Using OpenAI Embedding API to group transactions
+title: Using embedding to group transactions
 aliases:
   - Using OpenAI Embedding API to group transactions
 ---